Gold Fundamentals Confirm Up Move

 A key fundamental catalyst to our gold story continues to show itself.
 Despite political pressure the ECB calls for "patience" in tightening.
 Japan also is on hold yet inflation jumps.
 This "window of opportunity" of inflation jumping with central banks on hold is good for gold.

-If you found our report helpful you can find out more about out our premium Seeking Alpha service by clicking here.
+If you found our report helpful you can find out more about our premium Seeking Alpha service by clicking here.
 Daily and intraday we offer our members unique access to our experience working with multi-billion dollar hedge funds and institutions.
 Our methodology helps to know daily and weekly when it's time to enter that bullish or bearish call in stocks, S&P 500, gold, oil, bonds and more.
 We're also very proud of the interaction with our members which can help you discover your own trading and investing strengths.

 Click here for a free trial of Elazar's Pro Trader on Seeking Alpha.